chrissavage2300/Air-Fryer-Coffee-Roaster/readme.md

 Change Log:

+The roaster does work, but it has a slight issue when it gets hot where the rotation motor just doesnt turn.
+From what I can tell, its not a failure of the motor, but a fail in the comms.
+I have to look into why it does this, as i think its a buffer situation.
+Everything else works though, so Im not sure why just that gives out.

 10/7/2023- Uploaded Main Code

 12/3/2022- Start of this github.
 But the project dates back a few months atleast